 If the module in question is not listed on the student’s record, the student’s SPIDER record needs updating.
 Please ask the student to resolve it with the SPIDER team (spider@liv.ac.uk).
 Once the student is enrolled on the module in SPIDER, VITAL will automatically take this information during the overnight upgrade.
 The student will be able to access their VITAL module the next day.

-If the module in question is listed here, please go on to section ‘’, page 3.
+If the module in question is listed here, please go on to section ‘Checking VITAL to see whether the student is enrolled on module’, page 3.

 Further support on TULIP